-Finalists will be selected from Photobook and Student category entrants
+- Finalists will be selected from Photobook and Student category entrants

 - Student and Photobook winners are not eligible to receive the Finalist credit prize

-- The People’s Choice award is selected from the finalists, and goes to the book with the most votes from visitors to the Award exhibition
+- The People’s Choice winner is selected from the finalists, and goes to the book with the most votes submitted by visitors to the Award exhibition and online

 - Finalists will be exhibited in the Award exhibition, catalogue and on the website